mjordan/drupal_field_limit_tester/test_results/results.md

 I chose to migrate only a single node as test data because I wanted to reduce variables that may affect performance to as few as possible.
 I also speculated that retrieving the same content, using the same caching, in both a graphical web browser and curl would allow me to establish a baseline time that Drupal takes to assemble and deliver HTML markup and content, in order to expose the time it takes to render JavaScript and CSS.

 To time the tasks performed using Chrome, I used Chrome's "Performance" tool, available in the hamburger menu > More tools > Developer tools.
 To time the tasks performed using Chrome, I used the "Total" time produced in the performance tool's "summary" output.
-To time the tasks performed using curl, I ran the requests with the Linux `time` command, e.g., `time curl http://localhost:8000/node/50` and used the 'real' value from this ouput.
+To time the tasks performed using curl, I ran the requests with the Linux `time` command, e.g., `time curl http://localhost:8000/node/50` and used the "real" value from this ouput.

 I then rolled back the migration and uninstalled the module.
 I repeated this for nodes with with 50, 100, 150, 200, 250, 300, 350, 400, 450, and 500 fields.